Do Soccer Players Change Jerseys At Halftime?

 Do Soccer Players Reuse Jerseys In The Next Game?

 Do soccer players reuse jerseys during the next game?
 The answer is no. Each soccer player has at least three kits: One for each half and the third one in reserve.
 Each professional team receives a new uniform for each game.
-The used jersey of the previous game is often washed and given to charity shops.
+The used jersey from the previous game is often washed and given to charity shops.

 Sometimes, some players would swap shirts with an opponent player or give them to a fan.